adrianagirla/adrianagirla/README.md

 - 👋 Hi, I’m @adrianagirla
-- 👀 I’m interested in IT & Medicine
+- 👀 Medicine & It lover <3
-- 🌱 I’m currently learning Django, Rest-Framewoek
+- 🌱 Started from Python, ended with Angular:)

 <!---